brandonrninefive/XSeek-Front-End/README.md

 ========================
 The front-end for XSeek, an XML-based search engine being developed at NJIT

 <b>Note:</b> You cannot view this website properly without having the XSeek program installed properly on your computer first.
-Screenshots will soon be posted below to show comoparisons between the current front-end and the old front-end, which is currently running at the demo URL below.
+Screenshots will soon be posted below to show comparisons between the current front-end and the old front-end, which is currently running at the demo URL below.

 URL to Demo: http://xseek.njit.edu/